YuriyIvon/DatabaseBenchmark/README.md

 * `Name` - column name.
 * `Type` - column type, can be one of `Boolean`, `DateTime`, `Double`, `Guid`, `Integer`, `Long`,  `String`, and `Text`.
 * `Nullable` - specifies if the column is nullable.
+Default is `true`.
 * `Queryable` - gives a hint if the column is going to participate in query conditions.
 Based on this information some table builders may generate more optimal definitions.
+Default is `true`.
 * `DatabaseGenerated` - specifies if the column is auto-generated.
 Databases that don't support auto-generated columns will report a warning.
+Default is `false`.
 * `PartitionKey` - specifies if the table should be partitioned by this column.
 Is currently supported for Cosmos DB and DynamoDB only (if there is no partition key column in the table definition, a dummy constant-value partition key is created).
 Other database plugins ignore this flag.
+Default is `false`.
 * `SortKey` - specifies if the column should be assigned as the sort key for the table.
 Is supported for DynamoDB only.
 Other database plugins ignore this flag.
+Default is `false`.
+* `Array` - specifies if the column is an [array column](#array_columns).
+Default is `false`.

 ### Query definition<a name="query_definition"></a>